• Skip to primary navigation

 How can you make this spicier?

-Add in some roasted hatch green chiles!
-These add a great kick!
-You can also garnish with some sriracha sauce!
+Add some roasted hatch green chiles, which add a great kick.
+You can also garnish it with some Sriracha sauce!

 What is the best pan to cook shakshuka in?

-I think a cast iron skillet is the best pan for cooking a shakshuka because it can go from the stove to the broiler easily without damaging the pan!
+A cast iron skillet is the best pan for cooking shakshuka because it can quickly go from the stove to the broiler without damaging the pan!

 How long will this chili shakshuka keep fresh?